PCRE2Project/pcre2/doc/html/README.txt

 files in some tests.

 Some tests are relevant only when certain build-time options were selected.
-For example, the tests for UTF-8/16/32 support are run only if --enable-unicode was used.
+For example, the tests for UTF-8/16/32 features are run only when Unicode support is available.
 RunTest outputs a comment when it skips a test.

 Many of the tests that are not skipped are run twice if JIT support is available.
 On the second run, JIT compilation is forced.
 This testing can be